 No Double Mortgage

-Protects you from carrying two mortgages simultaneously.
+Protects against carrying two mortgages simultaneously.

 More Time to Sell